huizezhang-sherry/ETC4860/README.md

 ![intensity_boxplot](images/intensity_boxplot_au.png)

 The second plot filters out the points have intensity greater than 2  (at least "slight" as per Ekman) in the previous plot and plot it against time and color by the speaker.
 It tells us that Edelman, Gageler and Nettle are the judges have stronger emotion that can be detected (since they have more points with intensity greater than 2).
 Different judges also have different time where they display stronger emotions.
-For example, Justice Nettle are more likely to have stronger emotion throughout the time when the appellent is speaking but only at the beginning and ending periold when the respondent is speaking.
+For example, Justice Nettle are more likely to have stronger emotion throughout the time when the appellant is speaking but only at the beginning and ending period when the respondent is speaking.

 ![intense_point](images/is_intense.png)